 November 24, 1932

-The BOI established a Technical Laboratory in the Southern Railway Building at 13th Street and Pennsylvania Avenue, Northwest, Washington, D.C.
+The Bureau established a Technical Laboratory in the Southern Railway Building at 13th Street and Pennsylvania Avenue, Northwest, Washington, D.C.
 It provided services to the FBI and other federal, state, local, and even international law enforcement.

 June 18, 1934

 Congress enacted a series of anti-crime legislation over the months of May and June 1934 in response to crimes like the June 1933 Kansas City Massacre, where gangsters killed Agent Raymond Caffrey, Jr. and other law enforcement officials.
 These May/June crime bills gave special agents the power of arrest and the authority to carry firearms.
 Previously, special agents could only make a “citizen’s arrest.”
 Otherwise, the agent had to call on a U.S. marshal or local police officer to take custody of a suspect.